DFHack/dfhack/docs/Plugins.rst

                         i.e. stop the rightmost list of the Positions page of the military screen from constantly resetting to the top.
 :nestbox-color:         Fixes the color of built nestboxes
+:reaction-gloves:       Fixes reactions to produce gloves in sets with correct handedness (:bug:`6273`)
 :shift-8-scroll:        Gives Shift-8 (or :kbd:`*`) priority when scrolling menus, instead of scrolling the map
 :stable-cursor:         Saves the exact cursor position between t/q/k/d/b/etc menus of fortress mode.
 :stone-status-all:      Adds an option to toggle the economic status of all stones
 :title-start-rename:    Adds a safe rename option to the title screen "Start Playing" menu
 :tradereq-pet-gender:   Displays pet genders on the trade request screen

-:reaction-gloves:       Fixes reactions to produce gloves in sets with correct handedness (:bug:`6273`)
+.. comment: sort these alphabetically

 .. _fix-armory: